Vol. 148, No. 17 — August 13, 2014

-His Excellency the Governor General in Council, on the recommendation of the Minister of Justice, pursuant to section 61 (see footnote a) of the Family Orders and Agreements Enforcement Assistance Act (see footnote b), hereby makes the annexed Regulations Amending the Family Support Orders and Agreements Garnishment Regulations.
+His Excellency the Governor General in Council, on the recommendation of the Minister of Transport and the Minister of Agriculture and Agri-Food, pursuant to subsection 116.2(2) (see footnote a) of the Canada Transportation Act (see footnote b), makes the annexed Order Specifying the Minimum Amount of Grain to Be Moved.

 COMING INTO FORCE

 2. This Order comes into force on the day on which it is registered.

 (This statement is not part of the Order.)

 On May 29, 2014, Bill C-30, An Act to amend the Canada Grain Act and the Canada Transportation Act and to provide for other measures (the Fair Rail for Grain Farmers Act) received Royal Assent.
 This legislation, which amended the Canada Transportation Act (CTA) and the Canada Grain Act, aimed to ensure that grain gets to market more quickly and effectively, while maintaining an efficient rail transportation system for all goods.
 The legislation contained a provision that imposes, for the remainder of the 2013–2014 crop year (i.e. until August 3, 2014), volume requirements for the Canadian National Railway Company (CN) and the Canadian Pacific Railway Company (CP) to each move 500 000 metric tonnes of grain per week.
 An order in council is required to specify the minimum amount of grain that each company must move during any period within a crop year that begins on or after August 1, 2014.